solidi/hl-mods/workspace/redist/readme.txt

     - Remove unused leg in v_fists
     - Patched weapon animation and weapon data crashes
     - Fix crash in autowaypoint support for bots
+    - Restore skin support when cl_icemodels is 0

 Beta 2 Features: